charpeni/sync-external-contributions/README.md

-  --source string[]      Source repositories to fetch commits --destination string   Destination repository to sync contributions into --days number          Specify the number of days back to include --dry-run              Will execute script without syncing --force                Force push to the destination (implicit with reset) --reset                Reset the destination repository
+  --source string[]      Source repositories to fetch commits --destination string   Destination repository to sync contributions into --days number          Specify the number of days back to include --folder-depth         Specify the number of subfolders to look for repos in source --dry-run              Will execute script without syncing --force                Force push to the destination (implicit with reset) --reset                Reset the destination repository